 Miracle babies celebrate their first Christmas

-Miracle babies who were born after successful IVF and other fertility treatments at the Bristol Centre for Reproductive Medicine (BCRM) returned to the centre to celebrate their first Christmas.
+Miracle babies born after successful IVF and other fertility treatments at the Bristol Centre for Reproductive Medicine (BCRM) have returned to the centre where they were conceived to celebrate their first Christmas.

-The BCRM at Southmead Hospital hosted a special Christmas party for babies born this year after their parents were successful in their fertility treatment.
+The BCRM at Southmead Hospital are hosting a special Christmas party for babies born this year after their parents were successful in their fertility treatment.

 The BCRM offers a full range of fertility services to both NHS and self-funding patients and is one of the top 10 fertility clinics in the UK with pregnancy rates from IVF and ICSI treatments consistently above the national average.